Elizabeth A. Walker: Research and career

 After earning her doctorate Walker joined the State University of New York as an Associate Professor of Nursing.
 She moved to the Albert Einstein College of Medicine in 1990, where she was eventually promoted to Professor in 2004.
 Her research considered evidence-based approaches to improve the self-management of diabetes.
 She has shown that regular telephone counselling can serve as a high impact, low cost tool to lower blood sugar in adults with uncontrolled diabetes.
 Unfortunately, printed self management tools are not sufficient to improve the control of diabetes.

-In 2016 Walker was awarded a multi-million dollar grant from the National Science Foundation to launch a centre that focussed on translational diabetes research.
+In 2016 Walker was awarded a multi-million dollar grant from the National Institutes of Health to launch a centre that focussed on translational diabetes research.
 The centre has a particular focus on the health of people from low-income communities and marginalised ethnic groups.
 Whilst Walker initially focused on diabetes control in New York City, she soon added a focus on global health, with a particular focus on Uganda.

-Walker worked with the Centers for Disease Control and Prevention to implement the Power Up for Health lifestyle intervention program which looked to prevent diabetes in high-risk men of color.
-The program was offered in recreation centers across New York City and delivered by multi-lingual lifestyle coaches.
-Over the sixteen week intervention, participants reported weight loss of ~ 5%, as well as improvement in healthy eating and fewer depressive symptoms.
+Walker was funded by the NIH to study the Power Up for Health lifestyle intervention program which looked to prevent diabetes in high-risk men of color.
+The program was offered in recreation centers across New York City and delivered by multi-lingual men lifestyle coaches.
+Over the sixteen week intervention, intervention participants experienced minimal weight loss, but some improvement in healthy eating and fewer depressive symptoms.